pricesmith/pricesmith/README.md

 <!--   [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=)](https://git.io/typing-svg)  -->
 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=16&duration=5000&pause=500&center=true&multiline=true&width=870&lines=Hello.+My+name+is+Price.;Give+me+a+job.;)](https://git.io/typing-svg)

+Heads up, this is not exclusively a professional tool for me-- it's more a desk/personal workspace to tinker with interests, house builds, etc. So there are loads and loads of [WIP] repos.

 My name is Price.
-I'm pretty passionate about enabling people, societies, with tools-- tools that *actually* offer some sort of utility or knowledge to its users.
+I'm passionate about learning, creativity, enabling people and societies, with tools-- tools that *actually* offer some sort of utility or knowledge to its users.
 Code is a great way to achieve that.
 This interest has brought me through a broad expanse of concepts, technologies, and ideas.

-Heads up, this is not exclusively a professional tool for me-- it's more a desk/personal workspace to tinker with interests, house builds, etc. So there are loads and loads of [WIP] repos.